Akvile1206/Kilpos/README.md

 # Kilpos
 #### *[kilpos] f pl* - loops

-This is a snake-like javascript game to explore how hard/easy it is to imagine how curves look with various interpolation schemes.
+This is a snake-like javascript game to explore how hard/easy it is to imagine how curves will look like with various interpolation schemes.
+Playing this game you will see that some schemes make wild loop and you will die immediatly after eating an inoculous seeming dot.
+Try to advance through the levels or just draw a neat shape in each.

 You can launch the game by starting a http server in the directory that you cloned the repository in.
 A simple node http server works just fine.
 Alternatively, you can just open `index.html` file in your browser.